Dermatology In Bellevue TN

 Cryosurgery is a highly effective treatment for a broad range of benign skin problems.
 Cryosurgery requires little time and is performed in-office.
 Advantages of this treatment include a short preparation time, low risk of infection, and minimal wound.

-We can help you get rid of unsightly or worrisome warts, cysts or abscesses.
-Through a variety of treatments we can evaluate the best plan of action to get you looking and feeling your best.
-The procedure is performed in office and will take about 15 mins.
-Your provider will discuss your treatment approach, type of removal, and post op information with you at the time of your appointment.
+We can help you get rid of unsightly or worrisome warts, cysts, or abscesses.
+Through a variety of treatments, we can evaluate the best plan of action to get you looking and feeling your best.
+The procedure is performed in the office and will take about 15 mins.
+Your provider will discuss your treatment approach, type of removal, and post-op information with you at the time of your appointment.

 While these two assailants rarely need an introduction, it is important to keep the reaction to a minimum once exposed.
 Make sure to wash the area of contact with soap and water immediately.
 Wash any tools, gloves, or clothes that also may have come into contact.
 Come see us if the rash is close to your eyes or is widespread over your body.
 Head to the ER if you have severe reactions in addition to the rash, such as nausea, fever, shortness of breath, extreme soreness at the rash site, or swollen lymph nodes.
 Call 911 if you have any trouble breathing or feel faint.